 You could wear this fragrance basically anywhere and anytime.
-I feel that due to weaker performance, work and casual settings work the best during the milder seasons of the year.
+I feel that due to weaker performance, work, and casual settings work best during the milder seasons of the year.

-Since the oud here is clean and woody without smelling dirty, Oud & Bergamot fits in most situations one could find him or herself at.
+Since the oud here is clean and woody without smelling dirty, Oud & Bergamot fits in most situations one could find him or herself.

 SEASONS: Spring, Summer, and Fall

 Uniqueness and value for money